leodias-projects/DataEngineering-python_databases_crud/README.md

 ## Delete function

-The delete function takes a product name and delete from de DB.
+The delete function takes a product name and delete it from de DB.